Ivan Villegas, Julie McCaffery and Cynthia Hoang-Duong

 He argued witnesses arrived at the scene when the incident was already over and that they had assumed the accused was attacking the victim for no reason.

-Concerning the arresting police officer, the defense said “[she] was looking for a suspect, she found a suspect, she detained a suspect, and she treated him like a suspect, and throughout that entire encounter Mr. Rodriguez was treated like a suspect.”
+Concerning the arresting police officer, the defense said “[she] was looking for a suspect, she found a suspect, she detained a suspect, and she treated him like a suspect, and throughout that entire encounter (the accused) was treated like a suspect.”

 Gonzalez-Vasquez emphasized the victim was intoxicated at the time of the incident—and in fact in violation of his probation for consuming beer—and told the jury that “there’s no way you could find him anywhere as credible as a witness.”

-The public defender emphasized the victim attacked the accused in a drunken stupor, arguing, “Mr. Rodriguez was attacked and he was defending himself.”
+The public defender emphasized the victim attacked the accused in a drunken stupor, arguing, “(the accused) was attacked and he was defending himself.”